How to Write the University of Michigan – Ann Arbor Essays 2020-2021

 - If the essay reads as an acceptable supplement for the new name school/department, it does not have enough detail.

-The goal of this question is for admissions officers to see how invested you are in truly attending the program you select and if you would be a good fit for that program.
-You can show them your interest and passion for the program by portraying that you have done the work into figuring out why the program is a good fit for you.
+The goal of this question is for admissions officers to see how invested you are in attending the program you select, and if you would be a good fit for that program.
+You can show them your interest and passion for the program by doing proper research on your compatibility with it.
 Go on your College or School’s website and try to find answers to the following questions:

 - Which professors would you be interested in working with?
 Why?